 Siliceous Sediment are most prominent in the ocean around antarctica where approximately 75% of all oceans silica supply is deposited.
 Siliceous skeletons dissolve quickly in seawater, therefore, only robust skeletal remains are found in the siliceous sediments.

 Erosion of rock under ground (deposition) settles into a sedimentary layers with microbial activity and minerals that condensate and precipate from solution (dissolution).
 Further deposition causes compaction whilst expelling fluids (lithification), gradually forming solid sedimentary rock.
-This continuous process of depsoition causes the sedimentary rock to be carried deeper into the earth where increased pressure and temperature transforms the organic content into kerogens and bitumens or replaced by other minerals such as calcite, siderite and pyrite.
+The continuous process of depsoition causes it to be carried deeper into the earth, increased pressure and temperature transforms the organic content into kerogens and bitumens or replaced by other minerals such as calcite, siderite and pyrite.

 High temperature and pressure causes metamorphism when applied to sedimentary rock and results in the recrystallization of individual quartz grains along with the former cementing material and the vitrification of the original sedimentary structures of the sandstone.
 The recrystallized quartz grains are roughly equal in size, forming what is called a granoblastic texture (course crystals of equal sizes), interlocked so tightly that when broken the rock will fracture through the grains forming an irregular or conchoidal fracture.
 The key difference between an orthoquartzite and a metaquartzite is the onset of recrystallization of existing grains.

-Pure quartz sandstone sedimentary rock, converted by metamorphism into Metaquartzite through heat and pressure (tectonic compression) into a hard, non-foliated metamorphic rock metamorphic quartzite, which is sometimes called metaquartzite to emphasize its metamorphic origins.
+Pure quartz sedimentary sandstone, converted by metamorphism into Metaquartzite through heat and pressure (tectonic compression) into a hard, non-foliated metamorphic quartzite, which is sometimes called metaquartzite to emphasize its origins.
 Metaquartzite contains approximately 90% quartz with the remaining materials being of minerals.

 It is likely that the sediments that form Orthoquartzite would of took longer to settle having been purified by ocean currents.
 Orthoquartzite is a quartzite of sedimentary origin, or pure quartz sandstone, with very low percentage of Chert grains with optical and geometric crystal lattice structures (crystallographic).
 Contains approximately 99% SiO2, lacks fossils and has scarce amounts of iron oxide and trace resistant minerals such as zircon, tourmaline, rutile and magnetite.
 Orthoquartzite is so highly cemented that it will fracture across grains, not around them.

-Quartzite is a very hard nonfoliated metamorphic rock composed predominantly of an interlocking mosaic of quartz crystals, it is grainy/sugary in appearance with a glassy lustre.
+Composed predominantly of an interlocking mosaic of quartz crystals, it has a grainy/sugary appearance and glassy lustre.
 Although pure quartzite is usually opaque white to grey, other colours are a consequence of impurities being incorporated during metamorphism.
 The migration of former cementing materials during recrystallization and metamorphosis causes streaks and lenses to form within the quartzite. the former cementing materials include iron oxide, silica, carbonate and clay.
 Quartzite can sometimes appear similar to marble, however, a metal blade will not scratch a piece of quartzite and will not fizz on contact with dilute hydrochloric acid unlike marble.

-Quartzite is harder and more resistant to stains than granite, used in slab form for flooring, walls, steps and tiles and more increasingly as countertops and kitchen worktops.
-It is heavily used as crushed stone for road construction and as a source of silica for production of silicon and silicon compounds.
+Quartzite is harder and more resistant to stains than granite.
+Used in slab form for flooring, walls, steps and tiles, and more increasingly as countertops and as very hard wearing quartzite worktops.
+It is heavily used as crushed stone for road construction and as a source of silica for production of silicon and compounds.

 Quartzite is very resistant to weathering and often forms ridges, crags and hilltops.
 The high silica content provides little material for soil so quartzite outcrops are often bare or covered only with a very thin layer of soil and void of anything more than grassess and heathers.
 A few examples of the most prominent quartzite outcrops found within the united kingdom.